omkarcloud/tripadvisor-scraper/README.md

 If you've experienced disappointments with other outlook account generator bots, **facing failures**, **crashes** and **detection** from Microsoft, don't worry!
 Your search for a reliable Outlook Account Generator Bot ends right here.

-This Outlook Account Generator operates at a slow humane pace, generating accounts with names and usernames that resemble real users, ensuring the bot remains undetected by Microsoft and leading to successful Outlook Account creation.
+This Outlook Account Generator well maintained, operates at a slow humane pace, generating accounts with names and usernames that resemble real users, resulting in the bot remaining undetected by Microsoft and leading to successful creation of Outlook Accounts.

 Below is an example of what the Generated Account looks like: